QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`void storeProject(char *str)`
 	This functions stores a project file.
 The file location has to be passed as a *char pointer*.
 File names can be passed as absolute or as relative paths.

+:code:`void setLogFile(char *str)`
+	This functions sets the path to a log file that will be created to store the dobug output.
+This is helpful when accessing the SIL interface from a tool that does not display standard output.

 :code:`void closeInstance()`
 	This function closes the instance of QBlade and frees the memory.